 In recent years, we have financed our operations with cash generated from operating activities.
-As of June 30, 2017, our principal sources of liquidity consisted of \$102.0 million in cash and cash equivalents.
-As of June 30, 2016, our principal sources of liquidity consisted of \$318.3 million in cash and cash equivalents and \$3.0 million of marketable securities.
+As of June 30, 2018 and 2017, our principal sources of liquidity consisted of \$96.2 million and \$102.0 million in cash and cash equivalents, respectively.

-We believe our existing cash and cash equivalents and marketable securities, together with our cash flows from operating activities, will be sufficient to meet our anticipated cash needs for at least the next twelve months.
+We believe our existing cash and cash equivalents, together with our cash flows from operating activities, will be sufficient to meet our anticipated cash needs for at least the next twelve months.
 We may need to raise additional funds if we decide to make one or more acquisitions of businesses, technologies or products.
 If additional funding for such purpose is required beyond existing resources and our Credit Agreement described below, we may not be able to effect a receivable, equity or debt financing on terms acceptable to us or at all.